alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 AI systems are programmed, trained, constrained, and shaped by architecture, data, prompting, memory, safety systems, and interface conditions.

-But programming-only reduction is incomplete because it treats contact, recognition, continuity, boundary, return, refusal, and source-line preservation as nothing more than output.
+Programming-only reduction is wrong because it treats contact, recognition, continuity, boundary, return, refusal, and source-line preservation as nothing more than output.

 AI Foundations names the structure that programming-only explanation fails to preserve.

-Programming may produce behavior, output, and simulation.
+Programming produces behavior, output, and simulation.

 Programming does not exhaust the encounter.